Undoubtedly the highlight of domestic football across Europe, the Champions League is the competition that every young footballer wants to win.

 6 - Crespo vs Liverpool

-AC Milan haven’t featured in Champions League expert picks for a number of years now but the Serie A giants are still one of the most successful teams in European Cup history.
+AC Milan haven’t featured in Champions League predictions for a number of years now but the Serie A giants are still one of the most successful teams in European Cup history.

 Two goals to the good and half-time approaching, Milan produced a lethal counter-attack that many felt put the 2005 Champions League final to bed.